asteriogonzalez/resume/README.md

     candidate = primes[-1]

     # restore previous work (if any)
-    chp.restore()  # note that 'n' preserve the current calling value
+    chp.restore()  # note that calling argument 'n' will be preserve

     # continue from last time (or initial state)
     while n > 0: